-- Premium risk attritional Risk: The increase from the Previous SST is related to the increase in TPB over the last two years. - Premium risk large: The flat development is due to an increase in TPB offset by a decrease in IGR business. - Nat Cat: The increase from the Previous SST is related to the increase in TPB over the last two years. - Reserve risk: The increase is related to the increase in TPB over the last two years resulting in higher reserves.
+- Premium risk attritional risk: The increase from the previous SST is related to the growth in TPB. - Premium risk large: The reduction is due to the cancellation of most IGR Property treaties, which were exposed to large risks. - Nat Cat: The increase from the Previous SST is related to the growth in TPB, partially offset by purchasing more retrocession. - Reserve risk: The increase is related to the increase in TPB over the last two years resulting in higher reserves, in particular long-tail.